COALAIP/specs/README.md

 fulfilled, as there could be use cases where:

 - multiple Parties share a relationship (e.g. Party A and Party B created Creation C)
-- Parties might provide Places as a meta data (think: their home location, a contact place or a billing address)
+- Parties might provide Places as a metadata (think: their home location, a contact place or a billing address)
 - multiple Parties may be bundled to an Organization